AFTERCARE OF YOUR TATTOO - TRADITIONAL

 This low-maintenance method utilizes transparent surgical dressing that allows skin to breath while keeping bacteria off of your tattoo.
 It is more costly than traditional aftercare, but is a worthy addition to the healing a life-long investment.
 I especially recommend it for anyone who has had trouble healing tattoos in the past, is sensitive to lotions/ointments/inks, tends to be active, or is in an extenuating circumstance that may compromise normal aftercare (such as travel, work schedule, or unusually hot or dry climates).
 While it's still necessary keep your tattoo out of open air, saunas, soaking, etc, it's great for protecting your skin in warmer seasons when you may wear less protective clothing.
 I've found that clients who use this method usually skip the "peeling" phase entirely and their tattoos heal brighter with no need for touch-ups.

-1. Purchase Transparent Surgical Dressing to fit your tattoo: You may piece bandages together if they are not large enough.
+1. Purchase Transparent Surgical Dressing to fit your tattoo: You may piece bandages together with a one inch overlap if they are not large enough.

 - 3M Tegaderm is the best option for small tattoos on those who do not get tattooed often enough to warrant purchasing a bulk roll.
 It is readily available at drugstores near the band-aids for $10-17 a pack.
 It comes in smaller pieces and is more costly per square inch than other options.